Updated Feb 14, 2026

 Discover how different types of income are taxed in our blog post: Breaking Down Income Types: How Each Is Taxed.
 Understanding how your income is taxed is crucial for proper financial planning.
 Our article comprehensively summarizes various income sources, including wages, investments, rental earnings, and more.
 Gain valuable insights into the tax implications of different income types, helping you confidently navigate the complex world of taxation.

-When wages are increased, employment tax costs rise.
-One way to avoid this is to offer fringe benefits as part of total compensation.
+When you increase wages, your payroll tax costs rise along with them.
+One way to manage that is to offer fringe benefits as part of total compensation rather than across-the-board raises.

 - Medical and dental insurance